SECPS/TraVarT-DOPLERPlugin/README.md

 If you want to use or work on the project, simply clone it with git and import it as a Maven project in the IDE of your choice.
 To check the installation, run `maven verify` in the project root.
 The installation is working when all tests (\~300) run and pass.

 The entry point into the code is the class `DoplerPlugin`.
-From there, you get access to the `Serialiser`, `Deserialiser`, `Transformer` and `PrettyPrinter`
+From there, you get access to the `IModelTransformer`, `ISerializer`, `IDeserializer` and `IPrettyPrinter`.
-- The `Transformer` is responsible for transforming an UVL feature model to a Dopler decision model
+- The `IModelTransformer` is responsible for transforming an UVL feature model to a Dopler decision model
-- The `Serialiser` is responsible for writing a Dopler decision model into a string
+- The `ISerializer` is responsible for converting a Dopler decision model to a string
-- The `Deserialiser` is responsible for deserializing a string and creating a Dopler decision model with it
+- The `IDeserializer` is responsible for deserializing a string and creating a Dopler decision model with it
-- The `PrettyPrinter` is responsible for transforming a Dopler decision model into different representations, like a table
+- The `IPrettyPrinter` is responsible for transforming a Dopler decision model into different representations  (like a table)

 ## Transformations